ttl41/dotfiles/README.md

 # beltza's dotfiles

-This repo contains the dotfiles I currently used, update every so often.
+This repo contains the dotfiles I currently use, updated every so often.

 ## This repo provides my dots for...